 Remember that it's critical to align your payout model with your business objectives.
 Let's check what key SaaS metrics to consider when choosing the revenue share model.

-In SaaS businesses, the standard practice is to pay affiliates through recurring commissions based on the subscription that customers opt for.
-However, this isn't always the case.
 Some businesses prefer to pay a one-time fee upfront for customer acquisition, independent of the duration of customer retention.
 This usually happens when the sale doesn't involve a recurring product, making a one-time commission a more feasible option.

 Customer Acquisition Cost (CAC) is a key metric in SaaS, signifying the total expense of acquiring a new customer.
 This includes the sum of all marketing and sales expenses over a specific period divided by the number of new customers acquired in that timeframe.